kashodiya/my-open-webui/README.md

 - [Home page](https://caddyserver.com/docs/quick-starts/reverse-proxy)

 ## Troubleshooting
+### When doing terraform apply: Error: No matching Internet Gateway found
+- You should create Internet gatewat and attach to your VPC (see the instructions above)

 ## TODO:
 How to reset password of Open WebUI
 Figure out VPC, should not be checked in

-Error: No matching Internet Gateway found